How does Selma calculate returns?

 - In the 2nd year markets drop with -8%

-To make sure your %-figure isn’t messed up and stays comparable, time-weighted returns focus on the actual performance, and show you the performance regardless of money inflows or outflows.
+To make sure your %-figure isn’t messed up and stays comparable, time-weighted returns focus on the actual performance, and show you the performance regardless of money deposits or withdrawals.
+For the example above your average time-weighted performance is then +1.2%.